-- Set reasonable rules regarding use of unit and common areas.
+- Set reasonable rules regarding the use of units and common areas.

-- Do not enter a unit with prior permission of tenant except for emergencies or tenant requested repairs.
+- Do not enter a unit with the prior permission of the tenant except for emergencies or tenant-requested repairs.

 - Collect appropriate security deposit as directed under the program and use it only as directed by NC law.

 - Keep the unit clean and avoid damage to property.

 - Avoid illegal activity.

 - Allow only occupants listed on the lease to reside in the unit.

 - Take action through the Magistrate's Court to evict when a tenant violates the lease or does not pay.

 Thank you for your interest in the Housing Choice Voucher Program.